Make Love (Keri Hilson song)

-"Make Love" is a song performed by American recording artist and songwriter Keri Hilson.
+"Make Love" is a song performed by American singer and songwriter Keri Hilson.
 It was written by Jamal "Polow da Don" Jones, Ester Dean, and Jason Perry, and produced by Polow da Don and Perry for Hilson's debut studio album, In a Perfect World...
 (2009).
 The song was sent for urban adult contemporary airplay on June 23, 2009, as the fifth single from the album.
 Musically, "Make Love" is a downtempo R&B ballad.
 The song received mixed reviews from music critics; some of them criticized its long length and Hilson's vocals, while others named it one of the album's standouts.

 After being sent out for radio airplay, "Make Love" reached number ten on the Bubbling Under R&B/Hip-Hop Singles chart, but received no direct promotion.
 However, three months before the single's release, a music video for the song, directed by Matt Barnes, was released and served as a viral commercial for In a Perfect World...
 The clip features rapper Kanye West, who appears on the album's previous single, "Knock You Down".